bluurryy/cargo-insert-docs/docs/cli.md

 Usage: cargo insert-docs [OPTIONS]

 Options:
-      --feature-label <FEATURE_LABEL>        Formatting of the feature label [default: **`{feature}`**] --feature-docs-section <SECTION_NAME>  Feature documentation section name [default: "feature documentation"] --crate-docs-section <SECTION_NAME>    Crate documentation section name [default: "crate documentation"] --link-to-latest                       Link to the "latest" version on docs.rs -h, --help                                 Print help (see more with '--help') -V, --version                              Print version
+      --feature-label <FEATURE_LABEL>  Formatting of the feature label [default: **`{feature}`**] --feature-section-name <NAME>    Feature documentation section name [default: "feature documentation"] --crate-section-name <NAME>      Crate documentation section name [default: "crate documentation"] --link-to-latest                 Link to the "latest" version on docs.rs -h, --help                           Print help (see more with '--help') -V, --version                        Print version

 Cargo Doc Options:
       --document-private-items  Document private items

 Mode Selection:
-      --check            Runs in 'check' mode, erroring if something is out of date --no-feature-docs  Disables inserting the feature documentation into the crate documentation --no-crate-docs    Disables inserting the crate documentation into the readme
+      --check               Runs in 'check' mode, erroring if something is out of date --no-feature-section  Disables inserting the feature documentation into the crate documentation --no-crate-section    Disables inserting the crate documentation into the readme

 Error Behavior:
-      --strict               Error when a section is missing --strict-feature-docs  Error when a feature documentation section is missing --strict-crate-docs    Error when a crate documentation section is missing --allow-dirty          Insert documentation even if the affected file is dirty or has staged changes --allow-staged         Insert documentation even if the affected file has staged changes
+      --strict                  Error when a section is missing --strict-feature-section  Error when a feature documentation section is missing --strict-crate-section    Error when a crate documentation section is missing --allow-dirty             Insert documentation even if the affected file is dirty or has staged changes --allow-staged            Insert documentation even if the affected file has staged changes

 Message Options:
   -v, --verbose      Print more verbose messages